jrpotter/notebook/notes/c23/types/qualifiers.md

 The **qualifiers** `const`, `volatile`, and `restrict` are used to convert unqualified versions of types to their qualified versions.

+Starting in C23, an array and its element type are always considered to be identically qualified.
+Other derived types (such as pointers) are not qualified by the qualifiers of the type from which it is derived.
+For example, a pointer to a `const` type does not mean the pointer itself is `const`.

 %%ANKI
 Basic
 How is the type `float *` pronounced?